+Bruce is currently the Director of Coaching of the Western New York Flash Jr. Academy and coaches two boys’ teams in the Academy.
 A graduate of the University of Colorado, Bruce won a National Championship with the Buffaloes in 2005.
 Following his time with Colorado, he stayed in the area and played for local teams in the Premier Development League and captained a team in the National Premier Soccer League before entering the coaching ranks.

-Bruce was a crucial part of Paul Riley’s staff during the team’s 2017 NWSL Championship run.
+The Longmont, Colorado native joined the Flash organization in 2016 and was a crucial part of Paul Riley’s staff during the team’s 2016 NWSL Championship run.
 The team compiled an 11-5-6 record en route to the title, and saw forward Lynn Williams earn the league’s Most Valuable Player title.
 In addition, the Flash saw nine players playing at the international level by the end of the year, up from four at the beginning of 2016.

-On March 30, 2017, the Western New York Flash named Marcelo Moreira the team's goalkeepers coach.
+On March 17, 2018, the Western New York Flash announced that Marcelo Moreira would return as the team's Goalkeepers Coach for the 2018 season.

 A former professional goalkeeper, Moreira brings over twenty years of playing experience at the club and international levels to the Flash.
 He previously served as the Goalkeepers Coach for the Western New York Flash, including during last year’s 2016 NWSL Championship, and currently serves as the Director of Goalkeeping for the Western New York Flash Academy.